nav-solutions/ubx2rinex/README.md

 `ubx2rinex` owns the File descriptor with write access (only) until the end of this period.
 That means you can only read the file until the end of the period.
+Deleting the file descriptor while the program is actively collecting will the program to panic.

 At the end of each period, the file descriptor is released and you can fully process it.
 The file pointer is then incremented, using standard naming conventions.